-Why is Medication Required in Drug Withdrawal Program?
+Why is Medication Required in a Drug Withdrawal Program?

 For those who require a cleansing period prior to our comprehensive drug addiction treatment programme, severe withdrawal symptoms may be experienced and medical complications may arise.

 A key component of any detoxification treatment is ‘stabilization’.
 This term covers all the medical and psychological interventions that occur in an effort to help the client come to a place of physical and psychological balance.
 Medication that has a similar effect to the drug may be prescribed in order to regulate the symptoms of withdrawal.
 This medication would be tapered off gradually during the detox program.

 The possibility of medical complications and the need for medication in some cases are the reasons that detox is best done at an inpatient centre such as The Cabin Chiang Mai.

 How Long does the Process Take?

 Unfortunately, there is no one answer here.
 The length of any given treatment again depends on the severity of use and also whether or not medication is necessary.
 In most cases, our experienced staff will be able to give each client an idea of idea of how long the detox will take after an assessment of their personal situation.